 The curriculum is intentionally flexible to meet the career goals of each student.
 You and your advisor will determine your destination, map out your path forward and design your capstone project to provide employers an example of the skills and knowledge gained in this degree.
 You can view the degree requirements in the University Academic Catalog.

-The tuition rate for the online MVS program is $302/credit hour.
+The tuition rate for the online MVS program is $740 per credit hour.
 Online students are not subject to any additional fees beyond the credit-hour rate.
 Tuition bills are generated each semester.
 You can view the University payment due dates, accepted payment methods and learn about available payment plans to get more information.
 We do not currently have any scholarships for our online program.

 Frequently Asked Questions